Terms of Trade

 (d) to assess the creditworthiness of the Client including the Client’s repayment history in the preceding two (2) years.

-(b) analysing, verifying and/or checking the Client’s credit, payment and/or status in relation to the provision of Goods; and/or
+(b) analysing, verifying and/or checking the Client’s credit, payment and/or status in relation to the provision of Works; and/or

 (c) processing of any payment instructions, direct debit facilities and/or credit facilities requested by the Client; and/or